R3AP3/amogus/README.md

 ## Issues:
 It seems like libmediainfo is causing some problems sometimes for some people.
 If you encounter any error copy your terminal output with the error and open an issue.

-If you encounter any other issues then feel free to open an Issue aswell
+If you encounter any other issues then feel free to open an Issue aswell.